Cambridge Net Zero Action Plan

 Action 2.2 Next Steps, Challenges, and Opportunities

 Next Steps: Staff will monitor new, special permit projects that are submitted to the city for review.
-Projects that meet the requirements for reporting embodied carbon will have their data collected and analyzed by Staff.
-Once determined to have enough data Staff will establish a baseline target for embodied carbon and work toward establishing reduction targets per the activities listed in the NZAP.
+Projects that meet the requirements for reporting embodied carbon will have their data collected and analyzed by staff.
+Once determined to have enough data progress on the following activities for this action will begin.

 Opportunities: Cambridge is one of the first cities in the United States to pass an embodied carbon reporting policy.
 Industry experts, developers, and other municipal, state, and utility officials often cite the need for regional collaboration and coordination for reporting requirements and standards.
 Cambridge is already a leader in this space; however, the City should continue to engage with other local municipalities and the State for coordinating additional embodied carbon policies or making amendments to existing policies.